brito-leonardo/Physics_Problems/README.md

-# Bose-Einstein Condensates
+# Physics Problems

-Here are presented some useful codes to solve Bose-Einstein condensates problems and related algebraic problems in quantum mechanics, with Fortran 90 and Python 3 languages.
+Here are presented some useful codes to solve Physics problems from classical and quantum mechanics, with Fortran 90 and Python 3 languages.

 ## Table of Contents